terremoth/my-cheatsheets/git.md

 git commit -m "modification description in present tense" = register that file(s) modification in the repository

 git log = show commits registers list

+git log --oneline = show commits registers but in one line

 git merge \<branch\> = merge the commits from that branch to your working branch now